Daumss/FperRF/README.md

 CPU:i9 or above

-GPU:RTX 20 or above.
-Recommend Nvidia GPU
+GPU:RTX 30 or above.
+Recommend Nvidia GPU to use DXR

-GPU driver:Direct X 12 or above and DXR
+GPU driver:Direct X 12 or above + DXR

-Internet:Opened port 20101 with TCP/UDP.
+Internet:Opened port 20101 with TCP/UDP to use didicated server.